Does the Sun Chant ‘OM’? Solar Science, Sacred Sound, and Dharmic Unity

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Does the Sun literally chant OM?
+Does the Sun literally chant “OM”?

-What does OM signify across dharmic traditions?
+What does “OM” symbolize in dharmic traditions?